 We share our world with a host of invisible microorganisms, and our relationship is complicated.
 Some microorganisms are beneficial to our health, while others can lead to contamination, sickness, and even death.
 Your company’s greatest defense against harmful pathogens is frequent, consistent microbial contamination testing.

-Microbiological testing is a must for any industry where human health could be compromised by biological pathogens.
-An effective microbiological testing plan will help you swiftly identify any contaminants before they do irreparable harm to your consumers and your brand integrity.
+Microbiological testing is a must for any industry wherebiological pathogens could compromise human health.
+An effective microbiological testing plan will help you swiftly identify contaminants before they causeo irreparable harm to your consumers and your brand integrity.

 This guide answers the question: what is microbial contamination testing?
 We’re here to help you assess your company’s testing needs and find the right testing laboratory to aid with your